 The School of Tyrannus experience in Ephesus might seem to speak otherwise.
 Paul reasoned in that school on a regular basis for two years, perhaps in the afternoon during the time the people of the school rested.
 But note the words more closely:

 But when some were becoming hardened and disobedient, speaking evil of the Way before the multitude, he withdrew from them and took away the disciples, reasoning daily in the school of Tyrannus.
-And this took place for two years, so that all who lived in Asia heard the word of the Lord, both Jews and Greeks (Acts 19:9-10, emphasis added).
+And this took place for two years, so that all who lived in Asia heard the word of the Lord, both Jews and Greeks (Acts 19:9-10).

 This was a meeting of disciples, not an evangelistic gathering.
-I do not doubt that evangelism took place in some ways, but only believers are mentioned as being in attendance.
+Only believers are mentioned as being in attendance.
 They, in turn, must have had a huge impact on the larger public.
 So, the apostles were willing to train believers at regular times, but this is not the same as scheduled evangelistic meetings.

 2. Jesus and Paul never “took invitations” to evangelistic meetings.
 They never filled their calendars with events planned out in advance.
 Their schedules were entirely flexible and never were “filled.”
 They might wish to go to a certain place, and be restrained, or even determine not to go as originally hoped.
 If a certain place took more effort than was expected, they stayed on until the job was done before leaving for another location.
 They were busy, but not because of a schedule.
 The use of their time was not only flexible, it was entirely determined by them (under the Spirit’s guidance).
 They were never subject to the calendars of others who wanted them to come over and speak to people in their area.